Am I Responsible for My Spouse’s Credit Card Debt?

-A wedding can be magical.
-Tears of joy flow as the happy couple vows to have and hold each other for richer or poorer.
+Whether grand affairs at exotic locations or intimate gatherings in front of a justice of the peace, weddings are magical, optimistic events.
+Tears of joy flow as the adoring couple vows to have and to hold each other for every eventuality — including for richer or poorer.

 Community Property States

 When lovely weddings transform into ugly divorces, you probably don’t want to be living in a community property state, meaning all assets and liabilities are shared 50-50.
 The good news for financially responsible spouses is there are only nine of them: Arizona, California, Idaho, Louisiana, Nevada, Texas, Washington, New Mexico, and Wisconsin.
 A 10th, Alaska, is an opt-in community property state; that is, couples choose whether to make their assets and debts part of their community of two.